 Though they were confined most of the time in the manor, the twins were inseparable.
 They lived peacefully and content, while keeping each other’s company.
 The only regular visitors they received over the years, were the King and his loyal personal bodyguard and Royal Advisor, whom they had affectionately referred to as ‘Uncle Leo’.
 Never once were they allowed to step outside of the manor’s compound, except for a special occasion such as birthdays.

 It wasn’t until on the twins’ seventh birthday where things had changed dramatically.
 On that same year, a war broke out between the Spirits and mankind.
 Blinded by selfishness and greed, men had kidnapped the Spirit’s crown Princess and wanted the prophecy for themselves.

-The war was later known as the ‘Great War’.
-The battlefield that had taken place, was later known to many as the ‘Red Line’ － a passage between Fulaina and the Spirit’s World.
+The war is later known as the ‘Great War’.
+The battlefield that had taken place was later known to many as the ‘Red Line’ － a passage between Fulaina and the Spirit’s World.

 As time went by, men slowly picked up themselves and rebuilt their lives after the Great War.
-Very few of people knew about of the existence of the Spirits and the good and friendly political relationship they once had.
+Very few people knew about the existence of the Spirits and the excellent and friendly political relationship they once had.

-As years went by, the existence of the Spirits and how it had mysteriously disappeared during the Great War, was forgotten by men…
+The existence of the Spirits and how it had mysteriously disappeared during the Great War, were soon erased and forgotten completely by mankind…

 “HEY look, it's that damn Spirit knight again!"
 An elderly man spoke out aloud to the big crowd.
 Two women who were standing beside to him began to whisper loudly.
 "Goodness.
 Walking around as if she owns this bloody place?
 Who does she think she is?
 Shouldn't there be any guards around to make sure she doesn't attack anyone?"